Meetings & Committees

 Contact: Chloe Shipp

-Past Meeting: The Board met on Feb.
-13 to receive a staff report about the spring 2024 Downtown Doors competition, exhibition and reception.
+Past Meeting: The Board met on March 11 to receive a staff report about the Spring 2024 Downtown Doors competition, exhibition and reception.

 Video Archives